resbaz/resbaz2019/sydney/schedule.md

 ## ResBaz Sydney Festival

 12pm-5pm Tuesday to Thursday.
-Registration is free!
+Registration is free, and is <a href="https://resbaz.github.io/resbaz2019/sydney/#registration" now open!</a>

 Join us for:
 - talks related to Open Research practices